johnnychen94/LazyModules.jl/README.md

 RGB{Float64}(0.0,0.0,0.0)
 ```

-Load the "core" packages eagerly so that we don't need to process "alien" types.
+The second is to load the "core" packages eagerly so that we don't need to process "alien" types.
 For instance,
 `RGB` and its arithmetic are provided by `Colors` and `ColorVectorSpace`:

 ```julia